Siddh-s/Siddh-s/README.md

 <!-- - 👋 Hi, I’m @Siddh-s
 - 👀 I’m interested in machine learning and python .
-- 🌱 I’m currently learning Data Structures and Algorithm from Java .
+- 🌱 I’m currently learning Data Structure and Algorithm from Java .
 - 💞️ I’m looking to collaborate on software based projects.
 - 📫 How to reach me siddhansh1232003@gmail.com . -->